land-systems/land-systems.github.io/content/_index.md

       image:
         filename: chiarella2021.jpg
       text: |
         <br> Our research focuses on how land use and more broadly land systems can contribute to sustainability.
+  - block: hero
+    content:
+      title:
+      text:
         <br> We study land use transitions, i.e. non-linear land use dynamics at broad scale such as forest transitions and emergence of land use frontiers; linkages between globalization and land use including how supply chain transparency and interventions can halt deforestation; theories of land system change; and social-ecological feedbacks.
         <br> We are part of the Earth and Life Institute at UCLouvain in Belgium.
         <br> (Photo: People from rural communities in Northern Mozambique (2021, C. Chiarella))